 Some helpful resources for getting your Christmas strategy in place BEFORE you need it!

-Join the GW+ private online community and make some online friendships with women that you can be in touch with over Christmas.
-You can access the GW+ Community (once you’re a member) from a smartphone, so it’s perfect for a sanity check in the bathroom or car to keep you on track during difficult moments.
-Don’t leave joining until Christmas Day as we have to ID check all members to keep the Community as safe and confidential as possible and neither myself nor our wonderful Community Manager Helen B. will be working on Christmas Day.
+Join the GW private online community and make some online friendships with women that you can be in touch with over Christmas.
+You can access the Community (once you’re a member) from a smartphone, so it’s perfect for a sanity check in the bathroom or car to keep you on track during difficult moments.
+Don’t leave joining until Christmas Day as we have to ID check all members to keep the community as safe and confidential as possible and that often takes 24-72 hours.

 I do hope that these ideas help you to plan a more peaceful Christmas this year, one that you can look forward to and enjoy, rather than dread and endure.
 It takes courage to speak out and ask for what you want and need, but expecting others to read our minds is guaranteed to fail!
 Do share your tips in the comments below.
 Sisters, let’s #ReclaimChristmas!